Skip to content

 cmds:

-- wails3 dev -config ./build/devmode.config.yaml -port {{.VITE_PORT}}
+- wails3 dev -config ./build/config.yml -port {{.VITE_PORT}}

-Platform-Specific Taskfiles#
+Platform-Specific Taskfiles

-Location: build/Taskfile.windows.yml
+Location: build/windows/Taskfile.yml

 The Windows-specific Taskfile includes tasks for building, packaging, and running the application on Windows.
 Key features include: